digital-archives/HISTGA1011/activities/imaging.md

   - Should multi-page documents be scanned as double or single-page spreads?
   - What order should book covers/spines be digitized?
   - Are there any materials that should **not** be digitized at this time?
+  - What is your folder-naming schema?
+What convention will each capture file within each folder follow?
 - **Outstanding questions**: What clarifications do you need from me?

 ## Step 2: Consultation {#step-2}